wwoods/job_stream/README.md

 ##<a name="recent-changelog"></a>Recent Changelog

+* 2016-7-07 - mpirun doesn't automatically forward environment variables; this has been fixed for the job_stream binary.
+Python version bump to 0.1.19.
 * 2016-7-05 - Checkpoints now make a .done file to prevent accidental results overwriting.
 Updated job_stream binary to be able to specify checkpoints and to have a slightly improved interface.
 Python version to 0.1.18.